 Come to visit us at The University of Montana.
 Have a free lesson and see how The University of Montana can fit into your college plans.

-UM violin and viola students win graduate teaching assistantships and large scholarships to prestigious graduate schools.
+UM string students win graduate teaching assistantships and large scholarships to prestigious graduate schools.
 They’ve won competitions and they have been accepted into prominent summer programs.
 Some current students and alumni hold leadership positions in orchestras around the region, and some graduates are successful public school teachers.

 - Graduate assistantships at Ohio State University (viola performance), Northwestern University (violin performance)